SAFEHR-data/PIXL/docs/setup/developer.md

 by a set of environment variables specified in `test/.secrets.env.sample`.
 To run the pipeline locally, you will need to copy this file to `test/.secrets.env` and fill out the necessary values, which can be found in the `pixl-dev-secrets.env` shared LastPass note.

+## Observability

+PIXL can export structured logs to an [OpenTelemetry](https://opentelemetry.io/) (OTel) Collector.
+Observability is **opt-in**; all services run as normal without it.

+### Enabling OTel in PIXL

+PIXL exports telemetry via the OpenTelemetry Protocol (OTLP) and works with any OTel-compatible observability backend.

+To enable observability, set `OTEL_EXPORTER_OTLP_ENDPOINT` in the `.env` file to the gRPC endpoint of an OTel collector, e.g. `localhost:4317` (4317 is the standard OTLP gRPC port).

+After starting the PIXL services, logs should start to appear in your collector's UI.

+### Disabling OTel

+Leave `OTEL_EXPORTER_OTLP_ENDPOINT` empty (or unset) to disable all telemetry.
+No other configuration is needed — the services detect the absence of the endpoint and skip OTel initialisation.